Wedding Photography at Castell Coch: A Venue Near Taff’s Well, South Wales

 The beautiful Castell Coch (meaning ‘Red Castle’) really is like something out of a fairytale.
 Germanic in appearance and set in a swathe of beech woods, it can be seen in the hillside for miles around.
 The castle is located just off the A470 north of Cardiff near Taff’s Well, and above the small village of Tongwynlais.
 It isn’t really a castle at all, but a fine example of 19th Century Gothic Revival architecture.
 However the site has Norman military origins (see history below).

-As a Wedding Venue: Castell Coch was designed to look imposing in silhouette with contrasting ornate Victorian interiors.
-As a result, it presents as a striking and most unusual wedding venue.
+Designed to look imposing in silhouette with contrasting ornate Victorian interiors, it presents as a striking and most unusual wedding venue.
 The main drawback is that it is only suitable for the smaller wedding parties as the maximum amount of seated guests is 26 (30 including the registrars and bride and groom).
 If you’re having a larger wedding ceremony, then you may have to look elsewhere… Hello Caerphilly Castle!

 There is unfortunately no option for a reception or post-wedding ceremony function.
 However, it is an amazing venue and if it appeals to you, why not have a small ceremony there with close friends and family, moving on to one of the Cardiff area’s many larger wedding venues for your reception, evening meal and entertainment.